mattia-consiglio/vs-code-recorder-player/README.md

 This is a basic player that allows you play it back the recordings made with the [VS Code Recorder extension](https://marketplace.visualstudio.com/items?itemName=MattiaConsiglio.vs-code-recorder).

+You can host it by yourself or use the [demo](https://vs-code-recorder-player.vercel.app/)

 ## Installation

 Run the following command in your terminal: